 So you know you want a server but whilst scoping out your options you’ve come face-to-face with a whole host of server types.
-Two of the most popular options are VPS and dedicated servers.
+Two of the most popular options are virtual private servers (VPS) and dedicated servers.
 But which one should you choose for your project?
-Well, there’s more to deciding than just the price so we’re here to look at VPS vs dedicated servers, giving you the info you need to decide.
+Well, there’s more to deciding than just the price, so we’re here to look at VPS vs dedicated servers, giving you the info you need to decide.

 What are virtual private servers?

-Getting more technical, it starts off with a physical server being sectioned up to run several virtual servers.
+Getting more technical, it starts off with a physical server being sectioned up to run several virtual servers through the use of hypervisor software, which isolates these separate virtual servers and allows each one to run its own operating system, software and settings on the same physical server.
 When you provision a VPS, you’re getting one of these virtual servers, keeping all the CPU, RAM and storage to yourself.
 It’s kind of like renting a flat in a multi-tenant building.

 Because of their flexibility, there are a lot of things you can do with a VPS.
 They’re great for smaller businesses looking to boost their site performance, as a test environment for developers, or even as a gaming server.
 So there are many reasons why you should consider a virtual private server.